Second phase of the Grey Zone Project

 Part I. EUREC4A-GreyZone

-The period of the main EUREC4A field campaign will be covered by several 5-day forecasts.
+The period of the main EUREC4A field campaign is proposed to be covered by several 2-day simulations.
 Model simulations will be performed with grid lengths of order O(5km), O(1km), and O(100m).
 Global models, limited area models, and large-eddy models in limited area model setups are invited to participate.
-The protocol will specify forecast initial times for 5-day forecasts, and definitions of domains for limited area model simulations.
-Additional sensitivity experiments will be proposed in order to elucidate specific aspects of the grey zone issue.
+The protocol specifies 5 initialisation times for 2-day runs, and definitions of domains for limited area model simulations.
+Additional sensitivity experiments can be conducted in order to elucidate specific aspects of the grey zone issue.

-First results from the test simulations, and other aspects of the Grey Zone Project, were discussed at informal side meetings at the UCP2019 conference in Berlin in February 2019, and at the ParaCon Convection Workshop 2019 at the Met Office in Exeter in July 2019.
-Another preparation meeting is planned on June 15, 2020, in the context of the conference on Improvement and calibration of clouds in models in Toulouse, France.
+First results from test simulations, and other aspects of the Grey Zone Project, were discussed at informal preparatory side meetings at the UCP2019 conference in Berlin in February 2019, at the ParaCon Convection Workshop 2019 at the Met Office in Exeter in July 2019, and at the conference on Improvement and calibration of clouds in models in Toulouse, France, in April 2021.

-Related to the experimental protocol described above, there are currently plans for a corresponding Lagrangian LES case (contact Peter Blossey at email@example.com or Steef Boeing at S.Boeing@leeds.ac.uk) as well as a single column model case (contact Roel Neggers at firstname.lastname@example.org).
+Related to the experimental protocol described in the linked document above, there are currently plans for a corresponding Lagrangian LES case (contact Peter Blossey at [email protected] or Steef Boeing at [email protected]) as well as a single column model case (contact Roel Neggers at [email protected]).

 Part II.
 Grey Zone Vintage: GATE revisited